rutvikdixit/BigDataCensusIncome/README.md

 Raw Data Files: adult.data (32K records), adult.test (16K records)

-Uploaded adult.data and adult.test into S3 cluster
+Uploaded adult.data and adult.test into S3 cluster.

 Data Cleaning:
 Used census_cleaning.pig to remove missing records, and merge the two sets into one as well as clean up a few other inconsistencies in the data.